 The name “Sea Lake” comes from the fact that on windy days, there are waves on the lake that make it look like a sea.

 Fishing in Bien Ho is a favorite pastime of many people.

-Due to the mountainous terrain, the Central Highlands of Vietnam is home to some of the most beautiful waterfalls in Vietnam.
-Some have tourist sites established in the surroundings, while some remain the rustic beauty and serene atmosphere.
+Due to the mountainous terrain, the Central Highlands of Vietnam are home to some of the most beautiful waterfalls in Vietnam.
+Some have tourist sites established in the surroundings, while some retain the rustic beauty and serene atmosphere.

 Google Map location: https://goo.gl/maps/BKEV5QLC7wKDa44o8

 The jaw-dropping (and non-touristy) Phu Cuong Waterfall is one of the largest waterfalls in Vietnam